Hazel Dell, Washington: Government services

+Education

+K-12

+Most of Hazel Dell is in Vancouver Public Schools.
+A small portion is located in Battle Ground School District.

-Hazel Dell Elementary School is a kindergarten through 5th grade elementary school located at NE Hazel Dell avenue and Anderson road within the residential area of south Hazel Dell and is part of the Vancouver School District.
+Three elementary schools are located in the community.
+Hazel Dell Elementary School is a kindergarten through 5th grade elementary school located in south Hazel Dell and is part of the Vancouver School District.
 The school is home to the "Panthers".
 The current principal is Lisa Reed.
 Sacajawea Elementary School is a kindergarten through 5th grade elementary school located within a residential area of northwest Hazel Dell, and is part of the Vancouver School District.
 The school is home to the "Skyhawks".
 Sarah J. Anderson Elementary School is a kindergarten through 5th grade elementary school located within a residential area of northeast Hazel Dell and is part of the Vancouver School District.
 The school is home to the "Pioneers".
 The current principal is Katie Arkoosh.

-Columbia River High School is a 9th through 12th grade high school located at NW 99th Street within the residential area of Hazel Dell.
-The school was formerly home to the Chieftains, however, as of 2021, Columbia River High School is now the home of the Rapids.
+Columbia River High School is a 9th through 12th grade high school located within the residential area of Hazel Dell.
+The school's moniker was formerly known as the Chieftains but the name was changed to the Rapids in 2021.